Rights and Legal Issues

 This page provides information regarding the legal rights of individuals receiving mental health services.
 Some of the topics covered are advance directives, crisis planning, involuntary commitment, guardianship, grievances and privacy.
 This page is targeted to individuals receiving mental health services; as well as family members, advocates, and mental health service providers.

 - Action Planning for Crisis, Prevention, and Recovery

 In a crisis, you may feel as if you are totally out of control.
 Writing a clear crisis plan when you are well, to instruct others about how to care for you when you are not well, helps you maintain responsibility for your own care.

-- Involuntary Commitment
+- Involuntary Hospitalizations